See Rye in Action

 Step 1: Create a Rye Account

-Create a Rye staging account here, which will allow you to get an API key and submit a test order.
+Create a Rye staging account to get an API key and submit a test order.

 Step 2: Get Your API Key

-Go to the Accounts tab in your Rye staging account, and get the API key within the Staging API Key headers section.
+Go to the Accounts tab in your Rye staging account, and copy the Staging API Key.
+Set it as an environment variable:

 Step 3: Create a Checkout Intent